 Predictably, many surgeons were skeptical that FUSE was needed in the surgical community.
 They cited that the FUSE program was costly and unnecessary.
 It was common to hear, “Surgeons operate every day – of course we are experts,” or “We don’t need another burdensome course.”
 So the first thing the Task Force did was identify 20 concepts that all surgeons would need to know to be safe in relation to energy devices.
 This mini-exam was administered to the SAGES Board of Governors.
 Nearly 70% failed and did not know basic concepts. [i] It was no longer OK to ignore the learning gap.

 SAGES utilized a professional psychometrician to assist us in creating a blue print for the educational program.
 Through a rigorous process, we identified critical learning points, which then guided the curriculum.
 We envisioned two educational products; the first was an on-line curriculum that would be free to all nurses, anesthesiologists and surgeons to learn about the safe use of energy.
-The second is a high stakes examination.
+The second was a high stakes examination.

 Today, learners can log on to FUSEdidactic.org and be taught the principles of energy and safe use of related devices.
 Punching through a series of slides however, while informative, may not lead to an in-depth understanding of the FUSE principles.
 Again, using experts in test-writing and validation, we developed an exam that was relevant and distinguished between those who learned the material and others who had not studied.
 All test questions were validated by a cohort of 500 surgeons.
 FUSE is catching on.
 The last issue of SCOPE highlighted that the country of France leased the FUSE didactic, translated it into French, and is now mandating it for surgeons and nurses, and Germany is considering moving ahead with a similar model.
 The Unites States military is also considering mandating FUSE for all military surgeons.
 An increasing number of hospital credentialing boards are discussing requiring surgeons to review specific modules to retain operating privileges.
 Similarly, Kaiser Permanente in Southern California is looking to develop an abbreviated FUSE course for their surgeons and nurses.